Recognition of collapsible complexes is NP-complete: Unrecognizability of contractible complexes

+\begin{proof}[Sketch of a proof of Theorem~\ref{t:contractible}.]
+Novikov~\cite[\S 10]{volodin-kuznetsov-fomenko74} shows the existence of efficiently constructible sequence $M_j$ of $d$-manifolds such that $M_j$ is a ball if and only if $\pi(M_j)$ is trivial and it is algorithmically undecidable whether $\pi(M_j)$ is trivial.
+In particular, $M_j$ is contractible if and only if $\pi(M_j)$ is trivial.
+In order to finish the proof, we need to know that $M_j$ can be efficiently constructed as a simplicial complex.
+This can be indeed done by inspecting the proof in~\cite{volodin-kuznetsov-fomenko74} with not too much effort. \end{proof}

+An alternative proof can be obtained from a more complete exposition by Nabutovsky; see the appendix of~\cite{nabutovsky95}.
+This is done in an earlier version of this paper~\cite{tancer12collapsibilityarxiv_v1}.
+The proof there is in full detail.
+It is easier to get a triangulation, because the analogues of $M_j$ are zero sets of some polynomials with rational coefficients.
+On the other hand, the overall proof is slightly more complicated since it is necessary to transform spheres into balls.

-\begin{remark} The dimension 5 in Theorem~\ref{t:contractible} can be dropped to 4, if we greedily collapse $5$-dimensional simplices of $\Theta_i$ via some of their $4$-dimensional faces.
+The dimension 5 in Theorem~\ref{t:contractible} can be dropped to 4, if we greedily collapse $5$-dimensional simplices of $\Theta_i$ via some of their $4$-dimensional faces.
 Note that we cannot get stuck on a $5$-dimensional complex, since $\Theta_i$ is connected.
-(A significant influence on this idea is by Bruno Benedetti.) \end{remark}
+(The author learnt this idea, in a different context, from Bruno Benedetti.)

+On the other hand, the contractibility question for complexes of dimension at most $1$ is trivially polynomial-time solvable since it is equivalent with recognition of trees (as graphs).

+Regarding complexes of dimension at most $2$ or $3$, the decidability of the contractibility question is open in these two cases to the best knowledge of the author.
+In particular, in dimension $2$, this question is equivalent to the triviality of finite \emph{balanced} representations of groups; see the exercise above Subsection I.1.4 in~\cite{hog-angeloni-metzler-sieradski93}.

+We also remark that it is well-known that the triviality of the fundamental group is algorithmically undecidable already for complexes of dimension 2; see, e.g.,~\cite{haken73}.
+This is equivalent with contractibility of each loop in the complex.
+However, this question should not be confused with the contractibility of the complex.
+On the level of group presentations, the triviality of the fundamental group corresponds to the triviality of any finite presentations of groups, not necessarily balanced.

 \fi